arnauog/weather/README.md

 ## First inspection

 We have 3 tables.
-The main one, daily_weather, contains daily measures from all the stations.
+The main one, *dfdailyweather*, contains daily measures from all the stations.
 Taking a first glance at this first table, we can see the info that contains: station_id, city_name, date, and mostly info from temperature, precipitation and wind.

 ![](images/02_sample.png)